Mortgage

 Steps to apply for a first-time homebuyer program

 1. Compare loan and assistance programs.
-First off, you’ll want to familiarize yourself with the PHFA’s first-time homebuyer programs, which include loans, grants, assistance for down payments and closing costs and programs for buyers with disabilities.
-Compare each program side-by-side to get an idea of which ones might help you get into a new home of your own.
+First, familiarize yourself with the PHFA’s first-time homebuyer programs, which include loans, grants, assistance for down payments and closing costs, and programs for buyers with disabilities.
+Compare each program side-by-side to determine which ones may help you get into your new home.

 3. Participate in homebuyer education programs (if required).
 Some PHFA first-time homebuyer programs require applicants to complete a homebuyer education course.
 The PHFA says you may be able to complete this education program online if your credit score is at least 680, but face-to-face instruction is required for scores below that threshold.

 4. Look for an approved lender.
-Once you know you meet eligibility requirements and complete a homebuyer education course (if required), you can apply for PHFA programs directly through a participating mortgage lender.
+Once you’ve met eligibility requirements and completed the homebuyer education course (if required), you can apply for PHFA programs directly through a participating mortgage lender.
 You should get preapproved for a loan before you begin house shopping.
-After your purchase is complete, the PHFA becomes your loan servicer.

 loading image